Iro96/FFRW/README.md

 ```

 ## Usage
-Run this command in your terminal
+Run demo version by enter this command in your terminal
 ```bash
 python -m experiments.demo
 ```